VinaymsGowda/Mimir-Documentation/README.md

 docker-compose up -d
 ```

+This command starts:

+# Grafana Mimir
+### Three instances of monolithic-mode Mimir to provide high availability
+# Minio
+### S3-compatible persistent storage for blocks, rules, and alerts
+# Prometheus
+### Scrapes Grafana Mimir metrics, then writes them back to Grafana Mimir to ensure availability of ingested metrics
+# Load balancer
+### A simple NGINX-based load balancer that exposes Grafana Mimir endpoints on the host

 After Running the Above Command ,Open Command Prompt and Run the Below Command OR open docker Desktop and see multi-container stack running
 ```bash